evpo/EncryptPad/README.md

     ./configure.py --ldflags "-mmacosx-version-min=11.0" --cxxflags "-mmacosx-version-min=11.0"
     make

 Change the Qt path and replace the minimal macOS versions as needed.
-The command will work without them but the result will be limited to the current version.
+The command will work without them, but the result will be limited to the current version.

 <div id="compile-on-linux"></div>